On Friday, Nov. 1, Western Carolina University was represented to a national audience on ABC through the Emmy award-winning show “Jeopardy!”

 Jennifer Cooper, associate director for Western Carolina’s Center for Community Engagement and Service Learning, filmed the episode on Aug.
 27 along with contestants from Los Angeles and Canada.

-Cooper’s entire journey started in the spring when she had met up with some friends who watch It regularly.
-They were discussing winner and sports better James Holzhauer, who had a 32-game winning streak totaling $2,464,216 of winnings from April to June of 2019.
-This made Cooper curious, so she decided to try one of their online tests they have every so often.
-She finished the 50-60 question test in around 20 minutes as required then received a call requesting to meet in person.
+Cooper’s entire journey started in the spring when she met up with some friends who regularly watched the show.
+They discussed winner and sports better James Holzhauer, who had a 32-game winning streak totaling $2,464,216 of winnings from April to June of 2019.
+This made Cooper curious, so she decided to try one of their online tests that are offered periodically.
+She finished the 50-60 question test in the required 20-minute timeframe then received a call requesting to meet in person.

-With Cooper’s luck, she received a call from Culver City, California a month later asking her to appear in a taping within the second week of the semester with the whole roundtrip lasting 32 hours with her being the 5th and last taping of the day.
+With Cooper’s luck, she received a call from Culver City, California, a month later asking her to appear in a taping within the second week of the semester.
+The whole roundtrip lasted 32 hours, with her being the fifth and last taping of the day.

 Sadly, the show did not end as Cooper had hoped.
-With the Final Jeopardy clue being “This denomination takes its name from the day, as told in the New Testament, when the Holy Spirit descended on the Apostles,” all contestants wrongly answered, “Seventh Davy Adventist” with the correct answer being “Pentecostalism.”
+With the Final Jeopardy clue being, “This denomination takes its name from the day, as told in the New Testament when the Holy Spirit descended on the Apostles,” all contestants incorrectly answered, “Seventh Davy Adventist,” with the correct answer being “Pentecostalism.”
 However, Cooper says the “Jeopardy!” crew became nervous during the commercial break once they realized all contestants had answered incorrectly and could’ve possibly made “Jeopardy!” history.

 Cooper’s experience certainly hasn’t deterred her from possibly appearing on another game show in the perceivable future.

 “When I was a little kid and got sick, I always like to watch “The Price Is Right.”
 I don’t know that would necessarily be in my wheelhouse.
-I’m not sure if I could tell how much everything costs but that would be fun,” said Cooper.
+I’m not sure if I could tell how much everything costs, but that would be fun.”

 “Jeopardy!” airs every weeknight at 7:30 p.m. on ABC.